Employee Retention Program & Incentive Ideas to Keep Your Best People

 6. Profit sharing

 Why would your staff care about the outcome of a project if they’re working on a salary?
-Regardless if the project succeeds or fails, their income is not affected.
+Regardless of if the project succeeds or fails, their income is not affected.
 Sure, company reputation and long-term health also affect them, but this is too abstract and too far in the future.
 Instead, start basing their bonuses on the profit percentage.

 7. Giving them shares in your company